vuestorefront/vue-storefront/core/api/_ReadBeforeUse.md

 Please develop all new features in the way that is shown in this folder.

+Every feature in this folder must be unit-tested.
 You can read the discussion about the feature here ( https://github.com/DivanteLtd/vue-storefront/issues/1213 ).
 Feedback is much appreciated ;)